isodiff/SqueezeBot/wiki.md

 ## Api integrations

 ### nekos.life
-Squeez uses **nekos.life** api to provide various sfw and nsfw gifs in japanese manga/anime style.
+Squeez uses **nekos.life** api to provide various gifs in japanese manga/anime style.
 It is being used in the `/img` command, both in the `interaction` and `request` subcommands.
 Currently, there is *no support for sending pornography* through the bot, but this feature will be considered in the future.